jmartinkova/guide/README.md

 ## License

-This project is licensed under the  Creative Commons Attribution-ShareAlike (CC BY.SA) - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the  Creative Commons Attribution-ShareAlike (CC BY-SA) - see the [LICENSE](LICENSE) file for more details.